Important Information

 “Poonhill, a scenic viewpoint which offers a gorgeous panoramic view of the Annapurna and Dhaulagiri mountain ranges.”

-Poonhill (3,210m) Trek is also known as Annapurna panoramic trek.
+Poonhill (3,210m) Trek is also known as the Annapurna panoramic trek.
 It is a popular trekking destination in the Annapurna region.
-Within four to five days of the trek, anybody can complete by starting from and finishing at Pokhara.
+Within four to five days of the trek, anybody can complete it by starting from and finishing at Pokhara.
 This short and sweet trek is a perfect choice for those who don't have enough time or for novice trekkers.
 The valley is inhabited by the ethnic groups of the Magar and Gurung people.

 The trail leads you through the Modi Khola valley to Tikhedunga.
-After crossing the Modi Khola, ascent 3300 steps of Ulleri hill and continuing the trail through the Rhododendron forest will reach to Magar Village of Ghorepani (2,855m).
+After crossing the Modi Khola, ascent 3300 steps of Ulleri hill and continuing the trail through the Rhododendron forest will reach Magar Village of Ghorepani (2,855m).
 Waking up before daybreak and ascending Poonhill is worth it for sunrise and panoramic views of the entire Annapurna ranges.
 At an altitude of 3,210 meters on top of Poonhill, providing a mesmerizing 180-degree view of Dhaulagiri (8167m), Tukuche (6920m), Dhampus, Nilgiri (2637m), Annapurna South (8091), Bhara Sikhar, Machhapuchhre (Fishtail) 6993m.
-While heading down to Pokhara, we pass through the old Gurung village of Ghandruk, a village that will give a lot of cultural inputs.
+While heading down to Pokhara, we pass through the old Gurung village of Ghandruk, a village that will give a lot of cultural input.
 Poonhill is only a destination for all four seasons of trekking.

 Himalayan Wander Walkers organize a trekking package, a true trekking adventure for all trekkers who are fit enough and have proper time.
-We also provide a four days Poonhill trek.
+We also provide a four-day Poonhill trek.
 Check our other trekking packages around Annapurna.
 All our trips are tailor-made trips with personalized services.
 Please let us know the number of participants in your group, your choice of hotels, and amendments in our readymade itinerary if any,

 Highlights of the Ghorepani Poonhill Trek: